Investing in Real Estate Notes 101

 Well-seasoned performing notes with a 1st position lien, low LTV, good collateral and solid borrower are considered the most stable assets.
 Investors will pay top dollar for these notes so they trade at – or very close to – UPB. in some cases I have even seen notes trade at a premium to UPB.

 At the other end of the spectrum, you have non performing notes in second position with poor collateral and a bad (or absent) borrower.
 These notes trade at huge discounts to UPB because the amount of time, effort, resources and risk involved in working out the note or a foreclosure can be immense.
 But this is also what makes non performing notes so potentially profitable.

 - Borrower is in default (a non-performing loan)

 - Questionable collateral (the quality of the property may have deteriorated since the loan was made)

-- There are lots of other liens (the borrower has gotten themselves into a credit hole)
+- There are other liens (the borrower has gotten themselves into a credit hole)

-- Property taxes are due (the property owner may have fallen delinquent on taxes, this could lead to a total loss for the lender)
+- Property taxes are overdue (the property owner may have fallen delinquent on taxes, this could lead to a total loss for the lender)

 - Other circumstances that might indicate a higher risk of lending at that time

 If you are going to buy a discounted note, make sure to do your research and find out why it is discounted.
 Often you will find that the bigger the discount, the bigger the problem.